The importance of the 4Cs

-The answer lies in the 4Cs – carat, colour, clarity and cut.
-Together, the 4Cs form a universal method of describing diamond quality that is understood by everyone in the industry.
-It’s a transparent way of determining the value of a stone, especially when differences aren’t clear with the naked eye, so you know what you’re buying.
+The answer?
+The 4Cs: carat, color, clarity and cut.
+Together, these 4Cs form a universal method to describe the quality of a diamond.
+As it’s universal, it’s understood and used by everyone in the industry, which is very handy if you visit several jewelers on your diamond quest.
+It’s a transparent way to determine the value of a stone, especially when differences aren’t clear to the naked eye, so you know what you’re buying.
+Are you thinking of buying diamond jewelry?
+Then the 4Cs are your best friends.

-Diamond carat refers to a diamond’s weight, not its size, and is often measured in points.
+Diamond carat refers to a diamond’s weight and is often measured in points.
 100 points equals 1 carat, which is 0.2 grams.
+A common mistake people make is thinking that carat refers to the diamond’s size.
+But, as you are reading this blog, you obviously won’t be fooled!

-Diamond colour might be called ‘colour’, but it actually refers to the diamond’s lack of colour.
-The highest grade – D – is considered to be ‘Exc.
+Although we say ‘color’, it actually refers to the diamond’s lack of color.
+The highest grade – D – is ‘Exc.
 White +’ (“Exceptionally White +”).
-The scale goes down, in 23 steps, from D to Z as the diamonds become progressively more yellowish, brownish or greyish.
+So, the less color, the higher the grade.
+The scale has 23 steps and goes from grade D to Z. The lower you go on the scale, the more yellowish, brownish or greyish your diamond will be.

-This covers the microscopic flaws that (almost) all natural diamonds have.
-Even though these flaws, known as internal and external characteristics, are usually only visible under 10x magnification, diamond cutters try to cut and polish a diamond to hide these flaws or work around them.
+This important factor is determined by the microscopic flaws that (almost) every natural diamond has.
+They are called internal and external characteristics or inclusions.
+And even though you can usually only see them when they are 10x times magnified, diamond cutters try to cut and polish a stone to hide these flaws or work around them.

 The scale for diamond clarity is: